thosearcheryguys/club-mode/README.md

 # Club Mode
 Club Mode is a Mac app which makes Rekordbox a better practice tool for DJs preparing to use club gear.
 Features include split waveforms, BPM precision adjustment and fully functional CDJ-style phase meters.
+[See it in action!](https://www.instagram.com/p/DcL49ovoXiX/)

 Club Mode is free, but please consider supporting its development [here.](https://ko-fi.com/thosearcheryguys)